 Albuquerque New Mexico, USA Travel Guide

 New Mexican Cuisine stands apart from Mexican or Tex-Mex food.
-This cuisine developed over centuries, shaped by the arid landscape and cultural intermingling.
+This cuisine developed for many centuries, shaped by the arid landscape and cultural intermingling.

-Green Chile is the iconic and downtown ingredient, specifically the Hatch green chile from southern New Mexico.
+Green Chile is the iconic and downtown ingredient, specifically the Hatch green chile from southern The Land of enchantment.
 Roasted green chile is a main part, offering a smoky, savory, and often spicy flavor.

 New Mexican cuisine has distinct statewide characteristics, Albuquerque shows a broad representation of these flavors.